Edinburgh Maths Circle

 Attend our workshops for educators

 Would you like some guidance on how to use the resources?
-So far we have run more than ten workshops aimed at sharing our resources with school teachers and giving them advice on how to use them in the classroom.
+So far we have run more than fifteen workshops (both in person and online) aimed at sharing our resources with school teachers and giving them advice on how to use them in the classroom.

 Below you can find slides and handouts from one of our previous (in-person) workshops.